Image

 Preserve the Potter Block

-Hotel Garber will be a 27-room boutique hotel in downtown Red Cloud.
-The facility will help achieve tourism development and downtown revitalization goals by rehabilitating the Potter Block building, a 1901 structure that has been vacant and decaying for over twenty years.
-The hotel’s name is a nod to Silas Garber, a founder of Red Cloud, the third Governor of Nebraska, and prototype for Captain Forrester in Willa Cather’s A Lost Lady.
-When fully restored, the building will provide much-needed lodging for tourists and expanded meeting facilities for events and retreats.
-It will allow our visitors to the National Willa Cather Center to stay longer to enjoy the museum, the historic sites, the town, the Cather Prairie, and other scenic places Cather loved.
+Imagine, a 27-room boutique hotel in downtown Red Cloud.
+Hotel Garber will be just that, and more!
+The Potter Block restoration will restore a 1901 structure and provide much-needed lodging for tourists and expanded meeting facilities for events and retreats.
+It will allow our visitors to the National Willa Cather Center to stay longer to enjoy the museum and all that Cather loved about Webster County.